NCAR/2014-EarthCube-BuildingBlocks-EnablingCollaboration-14402930/UNAVCO/grabCrossref/readme.md

 Code snippets were used from Justin Littman's orcid2vivo script: https://github.com/gwu-libraries/orcid2vivo

 ## Using the script

+### Set up Namespace
+Edit namespace.py and change 'D' from http://connect.unavco.org to your local VIVO namespace.

 ### Set DOIs to look up
 There are two options for running this script.